 1 – 2 tspn cardamom powder (depending on taste)

 Using 1 Tblspn of ghee, sauté the grated beetroot until it softens and absorbs the ghee.
 This takes around 6 or 7 minutes.

 Add the milk, stir and cook for around 30 minutes until the milk has mostly evaporated.
 Stir occasionally.
 The mixture will still be quite moist but without a lot of liquid left.

 While it is cooking, melt a little of the ghee in a pan and sauté the nuts until golden but not burnt.

-Add the sugar and the remaining ghee, and stir until they melt and the halwa thickens slightly.
+When it is cooked, add the sugar and the remaining ghee to the halwa, and stir until they melt and the halwa thickens slightly.
 Stir in the cardamom.